antkou/PersonalProjectsInJava/README.md

 # PersonalTraining

-I created this repository in order to practice myself in programming
+I created this repository in order to practice myself in Java programming